lucentminds/UglifyJS2/README.md

  - `keep_fnames` -- default `false`.
 Pass `true` to not mangle function names.
 Useful for code relying on `Function.prototype.name`.
   See also: the `keep_fnames` [compress option](#compressor-options).
+ - `isogram` -- Pass an array of preferred non-repeating characters or tokens to use as variable names to use before replacing with base54 characters.
+(Only useful for small scripts)

   Examples: